MeiJin303/laravel_blog/README.md

 **Issues:**

 I have an issue with my phpunit.
-The php my system has is @7.3.
-It is default php shipped with MacOS.
-I need to install php via brew and reconfig it as the default interpreter.
+The php I has installed is @7.3.
+It is the default version shipped with MacOS.
+I need to install php via brew and reconfig it as the default instead.
 But it doesn't work out yet.
 I just write several feature tests for post model.
 As there is no way for me to run the tests, I decided not to write more until this issue is fixed.
 I will update more tests when I get the latest PHP installed.
 ```